drawpile/Drawpile/doc/protocol.md

  * Changed LayerCreate's flags to support group layers
  * Added "last touched by" field to PutTile
  * Added SetMetadataInt and SetMetadataString commands
+ * Added SetTimelineFrame and RemoveTimelineFrame commands
+ * Removed `fixed` layer attribute (replaced by the timeline feature)

 ### Protocol dp:4.21.2 (2.1.9)
  * User 0 (server) is now always treated as Operator tier.
 (Change for experimental smart server)